chlai-95/GP/README.md

 6. **q2-frontend** is accessible on *`http://localhost:3000`*, kindly change accordingly if made any changes on either **`HOST`** or **`PORT`**

---
+---

 > ## :warning: There is no custom PORT configuration implemented in manual serve method by the time.
-Kindly aware that serving both Q1 frontend and Q2 frontend might facing PORT conflict issue
+Kindly aware that serving both Q1 frontend and Q2 frontend might facing conflicts